Search Tips

 Section 8.
 Self-Reporting Requirements.

-Within 30 days after the end of each reporting period, commencing July 1, 1993, each individual subject to the mandatory training or educational requirements of this rule must submit, on a form furnished by the commission, a statement of the courses and hours completed during the reporting period.
+No later than 30 days after the end of each reporting period, each individual subject to the mandatory training or educational requirements of this rule must submit, on a form furnished by the commission, a statement of the courses and hours completed during the reporting period.

 The commission may grant an extension of time for completion of the requirements of this rule, including the duty to self report, to an individual who fails to meet the requirements and shows good cause for noncompliance.
 If the individual fails to comply within the extended time, the commission must report the dereliction to the North Dakota judicial conduct commission or the employee's supervisor for appropriate action against the individual.